Forklift

 Loading Dock Theatre is proud to bring back Forklift, our reading and developmental program presenting works in progress by exciting writers and directors, in our space in Brooklyn.

-Curated by Artistic Associate Charles Quittner, previous Forklifts have included the talents of Daaimah Mubashshir, Troy Deutsch, Asia Gagnon, Sam Schanwald, Ryan Szelong, Thicket and Thistle, Noah Mease, Scott Reynolds, Charlie O’Leary and our very own Leegrid Stevens!
+Curated by Artistic Associate Charles Quittner, previous Forklifts have included the talents of Daaimah Mubashshir, Troy Deutsch, Asia Gagnon, Sam Schanwald, Ryan Szelong, Thicket and Thistle, Noah Mease, Sam Chanse, Scott Reynolds, Charlie O’Leary and our very own Leegrid Stevens!

 Find our more about past Seasons of Forklift here.